Theo Todman's Web Page - Notes Pages

 • Next, optionally, we can update the Photos_Raw table (to add / amend the narratives of or include / exclude individual photos).
 The process STOPs while any updates are performed.
 On resumption, sub Photo_Preparation is run, with parameter Photo Type (set above).

 • Finally, though optionally, the timeline web page is output.
-CreateNotesWebPages is called after a row is inserted on an emptied Notes_To_Regen table – after the usual parameters (global variables) on are set.
-The user is reminded that the status of the relevant Note has to be set to ‘Temp’ for the Functor to re-import new data.
-I should update the Note status automatically!
-Again, this processing is repeated in the code for each of the three ‘generic’ options.
-It should be parameterised.
+CreateNotesWebPages is called after a row is inserted on an emptied Notes_To_Regen table – after the usual parameters (global variables) are set.
+The user is reminded that51 the status of the relevant Note has to be set to ‘Temp’ for the Functor to re-import new data.
+Again, this processing is repeated in the code52 for each of the three ‘generic’ options.

 • The process then terminates.